 Should you hire a doula?
 I get asked that frequently.
-I sometimes have a hard time self-editing… Here’s a labor nurse ready to tell the truth about Doulas.
-At least my truth.
-Should you hire a doula?
-Come find out some pro’s and con’s of having a doula!
+Here’s a labor nurse ready to tell the pro’s and con’s of doulas.

 A doula is someone you hire to get you through labor — a labor coach.
 Sometimes they teach prenatal classes, or meet with you during your pregnancy to give you tips and tricks, they can even go after to your home to tell you then… Their services vary pretty widely.
-There is an organization for them called DONA.
+There is an organization for them called DONA (there is more than that one, but it’s the one I’ve been most familiar with).
 I am pretty sure you can certify.
 Many of them to internships with experienced doulas.
-They are zealous about labor and empowering women.

 I think most Doula’s hearts are in a lovely place.
 They really are working to empower women and show them that they can have a wonderful labor.
 I think that is great.

 1. If you are delivering alone I would possibly recommend getting a doula.
 There are women out there who don’t have a person to support them during the labor.
 The reality is that I can’t be in your room all the time.
 I have to pee, grab supplies, chart, and I may have another patient.
 BUT, you could also grab a friend whom you love and trust.
 I had a patient who hired a doula.
 She didn’t want her mom in the room (the father wasn’t involved) and that doula was REALLY helpful.
 The woman was a mess.
 I had other patients, I couldn’t put this woman’s pieces back together.
 Again, super helpful doula.
 And this woman REALLY needed her as she had no other support system.